basarat/typescript-book/docs/types/lib.d.ts.md

 console.log('foo bas'.endsWith('bas')); // true
 ```

-Similar variable / interfaces exist for other things that have both static and instance member like `Number`, `Boolean`, `RegExp` etc. and these interfaces affect literal instances of these types as well.
+Similar variable / interfaces exist for other things that have both static and instance member like `Number`, `Boolean`, `RegExp`, etc. and these interfaces affect literal instances of these types as well.

 ### Example `string` redux

 We recommended creating a `global.d.ts` for maintainability reasons.
-However you can break into the *global namespace* from within *a file module* if you so desire.
-This is done using `declare global { /*global namespace here*/ }`  E.g. the previous example can also be done as:
+However you can break into the *global namespace* from within *a file module* if you desire so.
+This is done using `declare global { /*global namespace here*/ }`.
+E.g. the previous example can also be done as:

 ```ts
 // Ensure this is treated as a module.